-Ayodhya: Arguments begin in SC on final day, reports suggest Waqf board may withdraw its claim
+Ayodhya: CJI threatens to walk out after lawyer tears up papers provided by Hindu Mahasabha counsel

 Live updates

+1.23 pm: The map that advocate Rajeev Dhavan tore up was from the book Ayodhya Revisited.
+The Hindu Mahasabha had wanted to corroborate this with other documents, News18 reports.

+12.15 pm: CJI says that loud objections are not in line with the court’s decorum.
+He adds that lawyers are wasting time, according to LiveLaw.

-12.10 pm: Senior lawyer Rajeev Dhavan tears papers handed over by the counsel of the Hindu Mahasabha in the court.
+12.10 pm: Senior lawyer Rajeev Dhavan tears papers handed over by Vikas Singh, the counsel of the Hindu Mahasabha, in the court.
 The pages contain maps and other details of the disputed site, reports News18.
+Singh sought to place on record a book called Ayodhya Revisited.

-The chief justice tells Dhavan he can “shred it further” and adds that they can just get up and walk out, reports LiveLaw.
+The chief justice tells Dhavan he can “shred it further” and adds that the judges can just get up and walk out, reports LiveLaw.

 11.30 am: The office of senior lawyer Rajeev Dhavan, who is representing the Sunni Waqf Board, tells Scroll.in that they have no information that the Waqf may withdraw its claim to the suit.
-But Dhawan is currently in court, where the hearing is underway.
+But Dhavan is currently in court, where the hearing is underway.

 11.25 am: There are three main parties in the case — the Nirmohi Akhara, a group of Hindu ascetics who worship Ram and want to build a temple on the disputed site; the Sunni Waqf Board, which is seeking the control of the site so that the demolished mosque can be reconstructed; and Ram Lalla, the deity placed illegally under the central dome of the demolished mosque in 1949, along with Ramjanmasthan, the claimed site of Ram’s birth, represented by activists associated with the Sangh Parivar.